-Terms Definition Administrative Expenditures necessary for activity related to the operation Expenditures of social service programs.
+Terms Definition Administrative Expenditures Expenditures necessary for activity related to the operation of social service programs.
 These costs include, but are not limited to, salaries, fringe benefits, and operational costs.
 Advance Payments Payments made prior to the receipt of goods or delivery of services.
 Affirmative Action The planned, aggressive and coherent management program to provide equal employment opportunity.
 The Affirmative Action Plan (AAP) is the written document through which management assures that all persons have equal opportunities in recruitment, discipline and related managerial areas.
 The plan is specifically tailored to the employer's work force, available skills and contains specific actions.
 It is a results oriented program designed to achieve equal employment opportunity rather than simply a policy to assure non-discrimination.
 Allocation An amount of money funded for a particular category, cause or use.
 Allocation is also a systematic distribution of funds or costs based on a federally approved methodology.
 For VDSS the federally approved allocation methodology is often the Random Moment Sampling percentages from the previous quarter or year.
-Asset An item of value Asset Classification Equipment assets are tangible property having an expected useful life of greater than one year.
-These assets are classified as either capitalized or controlled assets.
-Audit The act of reviewing financial transactions for accuracy and law/code compliance, within a given period of time, usually one year.
+Asset An item of value Audit The act of reviewing financial transactions for accuracy and law/code compliance, within a given period of time, usually one year.

 Terms Definition Award Grants, cost reimbursement contracts and other agreements between a State, local and Indian tribal government and the Federal Government.
 Basic State Compensation Schedule The department's pay plan, which provides local departments a basis to develop local compensation plans.
 The plan provides information on classifications, salary grades, pay steps, and pay range for each grade.
 Benefit Programs Specialist (BPS) Refers to local department workers that determine eligibility for benefit programs such as the Supplemental Nutrition Assistance Program (SNAP; formerly Food Stamps), TANF and Medicaid.
 Benefits Financial assistance programs provided to customers who qualify, includes Temporary Assistance for Needy Families (TANF), Emergency Assistance, General Relief, Supplemental Nutrition Assistance Program (SNAP), Children's Health Insurance in Virginia (FAMIS), Medicaid, and Energy Assistance.
 Budget A fiscal plan used to forecast income and expenses for a specific period of time.
 It is revaluated periodically.
 Children's Services Act (CSA) The Children's Services Act (CSA) establishes a single state pool of funds to support services for eligible youth and their families.
 State funds, combined with local community funds, are managed by two local interagency teams (1) Community Policy and Management Team (CPMT); (2) Family Assessment and Planning Team (FAPT).
 Classification (Worker) The Division of Human Resource Management allocates positions to their appropriate Occupational Group and Title on the basis of assigned duties and responsibilities.
+Continuous Quality Improvement (CQI) A Continuous Quality Improvement (CQI) process includes the continuous evaluation and re-evaluations of a service delivery system and is circular in design and dynamic.
 Customers/Clients/ Recipients These terms are used to refer to the person or family receiving benefits and/or services within the Virginia social services system.